team-watchdog/colombo-skylines/README.md

 ## License

-We present this tool in the hope that it will facilitate better communication and understanding of urban planning issues in Colombo.
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+Cities Skylines, its logos, trademarks, and software are copyright © 2014 Paradox Interactive AB.
+All mods used here are similarly under their own lincenses.
+Our map (as a savefile, modlist and instructions) is presented under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contact